-To see why the celebration of Christmas in Japan is so unique, it is necessary to know its history in the land of the rising sun.
+To see why the celebration of Christmas in Japan is so unique, lakes take a look at the history of The Land of the Rising Sun.

-Japan was still very chaotic when they opened up the country and entered a new era in 1854, so Christmas wasn’t immediately noticed.
-However, more and more foreigners came to Japan for business or pleasure.
-Some of them settled and started doing Christmas parties on their own.
-The record of the first Christmas tree in Japan was decorated in 1860 by the Earl of Eulenburg from Prussia (before it became Germany) and was set up in the embassy where he was stationed.
-There is also record of Katsu Kaishu, a prominent Japanese statesman and naval engineer and his family attending a Christmas party at the house of an American family in 1875.
+Japan was still very chaotic when they opened up the country and entered a new era in 1854.
+So Christmas wasn’t immediately noticed.
+However, more and more foreigners came to Japan.
+Some of them settled and started having Christmas parties on their own.
+The record of the first Christmas tree in Japan was decorated in 1860 by the Earl of Eulenburg from Prussia (before it became Germany) in the embassy where he was stationed.
+There is also record of Katsu Kaishu, a prominent Japanese statesman and naval engineer, and his family attending a Christmas party at the house of an American family in 1875.

-After centuries of isolation, many Japanese were eager to find out more about these foreign cultures, embracing the progress and applying it to Japanese society.
-Very soon, the celebration Christmas started to bloom wherever there was a concentration of foreigners, leading to the public Christmas tree being set up in Ginza in 1900 by Meiji-ya.
+After centuries of isolation, many Japanese people were eager to find out more about these foreign cultures.
+They embraced the progress and applied some new ideas to Japanese society.
+Very soon, the celebration Christmas started to bloom wherever there was a concentration of foreigners.
+Eventually, this lead to a public Christmas tree being set up in Ginza in 1900 by Meiji-ya.
 This lit the fire of the so-called Christmas “sales battle” between department stores, hotels and other luxury businesses in Japan.